 Source and target tables for replication do not have to be identical.
-A table on the master can have more or fewer columns than the slave's copy of the table.
-In addition, corresponding table columns on the master and the slave can use different data types, subject to certain conditions.
+A table on the source can have more or fewer columns than the replica's copy of the table.
+In addition, corresponding table columns on the source and the replica can use different data types, subject to certain conditions.

-In all cases where the source and target tables do not have identical definitions, the database and table names must be the same on both the master and the slave.
+In all cases where the source and target tables do not have identical definitions, the database and table names must be the same on both the source and the replica.
 Additional conditions are discussed, with examples, in the following two sections.

-You can replicate a table from the master to the slave such that the master and slave copies of the table have differing numbers of columns, subject to the following conditions:
+You can replicate a table from the source to the replica such that the source and replica copies of the table have differing numbers of columns, subject to the following conditions:

 Columns common to both versions of the table must be defined before any additional columns.